bgreen55/math4610/software_manual/smaceps.md

 **Author:** Bradley Green

 **Language:** Python.
 The code was built using Pycharm.

-For example,

-    gfortran smaceps.f

-will produce an executable **./a.exe** than can be executed.
-If you want a different name, the following will work a bit better

-    gfortran -o smaceps smaceps.f
+Can be run in terminal by:

+    python3 maceps.py

 **Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
 This is a routine for analyzing the behavior of any computer.
 This